SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "You too."

-We hold the hug for a while, but eventually end it.
+We hold the hug for a while, but eventually we end it.
 We lean back and smile wide at each other.

 Twilight blushes.
 "I'd say that was worth the interruption."